 - Orthodox Study Bible – OSB (2008) by the St. Athanasius Academy of Orthodox Theology.
 This is the only print Bible with the full Orthodox canon and with an Old Testament translated from SAAS.
 The OSB uses the New King James Version of the New Testament, with some revision to correct for Orthodox theological positions.

 Should the Orthodox Christian not have the EOB or OSB, he or she might be using another common version, like the RSV or KJV.
-The NKJV and KJV are more common for liturgical use, as they follow the majority text of the original Greek New Testament.
-Others prefer to use the RSV for personal devotion as the English is a bit more accessible.
+The NKJV and KJV are more common for liturgical use and are preferred, as they follow the majority text of the original Greek New Testament.

 Conclusion